 - Do not allow familiarity or frequent use of your table saw to cause careless mistakes.
 Remember that even a careless fraction of a second is enough to cause a severe injury. - Keep both hands away from the blade and the path of the blade. - DANGER Never attempt to pull the workpiece backwards during a cutting operation.
 This will cause kickback and serious injury to the user can occur. - 1.
 Remove the rip fence lower all table extension fences flush to the table and place the miter gauge a miter gauge groove on the table. - 2.
 Adjust the blade height so it is 1/8" higher than the top of the workpiece. - 3.
 Hold the workpiece firmly against the miter gauge with the blade path in line with the desired cut location.
 Move the workpiece to one inch distance from the blade. - 4.
 Start the saw and wait for the blade (1) to come up to full speed.
 Never stand directly inline of the saw blade path, always stand to the side of the blade that you are cutting on. - 5.
 Keep the workpiece (2) against the face of the miter gauge (3) and flat against the table.
-Then slowly push the 1.
-Set the miter gauge (3) to the desired angle.
-Use only workpiece through the blade.
-(Fig. Y) - 6.
+Then slowly push the workpiece through the blade. - 6.
 Do not try to pull the workpiece back with the blade turning.
 Turn the switch OFF, and carefully slide the workpiece out when the blade is completely stopped.